tafy-ai/tafy-demo/README.md

 - [Tafy Signup (WIP)](https://tafy.io) - The home of what will become of the meal planning web application if it gathers enough interest.
 - [GitHub](https://github.com/tafy-io) - Check out the Tafy organization GitHub repository.

+### Credits

+- Thanks to the folks at CopilotKit for their awesome support and really awesome demo that formed the foundation for this demo!
+- Additional thanks to the other Cloudflare/dev.to contestants for helping me get passed my issues.
+- Thanks to Cloudflare and Dev.to for the contest!
+This has been fun and I'm hoping to build a real product from this using Cloudflare's architecture.